Tim Hardaway Jr.: Sophomore season (2011–2012)

 As a sophomore, he was a preseason top 50 watchlist selection for the John R. Wooden Award and the Naismith College Player of the Year.
-In the 3-game November 21–23 2011 Maui Invitational Tournament, Hardaway scored 60 points against the No. 8 Memphis Tigers, No. 6 Duke Blue Devils, and 2011–12 Pac-12 season favorite UCLA Bruins, which helped the team finish in third place and earned him a place on the All-Tournament team.
+In the three-game November 21–23 2011 Maui Invitational Tournament, Hardaway scored 60 points against the No. 8 Memphis Tigers, No. 6 Duke Blue Devils, and 2011–12 Pac-12 season favorite UCLA Bruins, which helped the team finish in third place and earned him a place on the All-Tournament team.
 For his performance at the Maui Classic, he earned the Big Ten Player of the Week.
 In addition, he was named Big Ten Player of the Week by College Sports Madness.
 In the subsequent game, he picked up two fouls against Virginia in the first 5:33 and sat the final 14:27 of the first half.
 He finished the November 29 contest with just 5 points, snapping a 22-game double-digit scoring streak.
 On December 29, he opened the 2011–12 Big Ten Conference men's basketball season with 26 points against Penn State, despite making only 1 of 7 three-point shots.
-On January 8, 2012, he had his second career double-double with 17 points and 10 rebounds against 19th ranked Wisconsin.
+On January 8, 2012, he had his second career double-double with 17 points and 10 rebounds against 19th-ranked Wisconsin.
 By early February, he was in a deep shooting slump.
 He posted his second double-double of the season and third of his career on March 1 against Illinois with 25 points and a career-high 11 rebounds.
 As a sophomore, he earned the 2011–12 All-Big Ten 3rd team recognition by the coaches and media.
-The team earned a share of the 2011–12 Big Ten Conference season regular season championship.
+The team earned a share of the 2011–12 Big Ten Conference regular season championship.